Magnetron85/Radiology-Right-Click/readme.txt

     - Requires Vis2 OCR for AHK.
     - Tested with syngo.via.
     - Attempts to correct for common OCR errors.
+    - User can definte the coordinates of their syngo.via table and size in preferences.
+Note: leave monitor set to 1 if coordinates are global (this is often the case if using Windows Spy to get the
+      coordinates).

 15. **Fleischner 2017 Recommendations**
     Description: Provides Fleischner Society 2017 recommendations for pulmonary nodules.